ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 ### Meta object

-The `meta` object includes a `components` object, where the keys are component names and the values are the component data.
+The `meta` object MAY include a `components` object, where the keys MUST be component names and the values are the component data.

 These are Search Meta components, and allow the `client` to express things to the `server` about the `search` request.
 In this example, the `client` has identified this query by an ID which the `server` may reference.

 The `request` object in the `meta` object provides version information about the components used in the `search` request.
 Each key is one of the component types found in the `search` request (in the `search` and `requestMeta` objects).
-The values of these keys are objects where the keys are component names and the values are the component data.
+The values of these keys MUST be objects where the keys are component names and the values are the component data.

 ### Requires object